 Once approved for work-study, you must take a job that involves direct service to other veterans.
 Clover Park Technical College offers a few jobs that meet this requirement.
 For more info contact the Clover Park Technical College’s Veterans Certified Official at 253-589-5581.

 Finding a Job

 The student is responsible for contacting potential employers and setting up interviews.
 Once hired, you and your supervisor will complete the application packet with all of the necessary hire paperwork.

-Work study students are a great bargain for employers who need motivated, enthusiastic part-time workers.
-A portion of the student's salary is subsidized by the work study program, so employers save money, gain a valuable employee, and support a program that is critical to student success.
+Work-study students are a great bargain for employers who need motivated, enthusiastic part-time workers.
+A portion of the student's salary is subsidized by the work-study program, so employers save money, gain a valuable employee, and support a program that is critical to student success.